4 min read

 Advanced Real-time Operational Use Cases

 The MapR Distribution including Hadoop has established itself as the most production-ready Hadoop distribution in the market, and we have noticed that MapR users of Hadoop are far more advanced in the usage of Spark in production.
-For instance, MapR-DB—the integrated in-Hadoop NoSQL database in the MapR platform—in combination with Spark, provides the fastest and most reliable solution for real-time analytics and data-driven applications.
+For instance, MapR Database — the integrated in-Hadoop NoSQL database in the MapR platform—in combination with Spark, provides the fastest and most reliable solution for real-time analytics and data-driven applications.
 Large healthcare providers and retail analytics firms alike are deploying this combination to their advantage.

 Fastest, Most Efficient On-Ramp to Big Data